FINANCING & GOVERNANCE

 The Fulbright Program currently facilitates the exchange of students and scholars between the United States and 155 countries.
 Since its inception in 1946, over 360,000 students, teachers, and scholars have participated in the Fulbright Program.
 Approximately 7,000 Fulbright grants are awarded globally on an annual basis.
 Between 70 and 80 of these awards are managed by Fulbright Austria.

-For information on the global Fulbright Program consult: eca.state.gov/fulbright
+For information on the global Fulbright Program, please consult: eca.state.gov/fulbright

 THE AUSTRIAN-AMERICAN EDUCATIONAL COMMISSION: FULBRIGHT AUSTRIA